Using the myAnnouncement composer to recruit volunteers for research studies

 (ii) The person requesting use of the list is a student or member of staff in the Department of Psychology (or is working with such a person)

-iii) Other sources of recruitment (e.g., the psychology undergraduate participant panel, social media) have been considered and deemed unsuitable.
+iii) Other sources of recruitment (e.g., the psychology undergraduate participant panel, social media) have been considered and / or tried and have been deemed unsuitable.

 iv) The research is likely to lead to publication in a peer-reviewed journal.